-- 4.4 The Scheme was subsequently revised in 2018 increasing the maximum reduction available to 95% for both councils whilst allowing customers in receipt of the then new Universal Credit (UC) the same access to CTR as recipients of the legacy benefits which Universal Credit had replaced. - 4.5 The CTR schemes 'piggyback' on the means-tested Housing Benefit (HB) scheme using the same calculation method & rules for entitlement.
+- 5.1 The CTR schemes 'piggyback' on the means-tested Housing Benefit (HB) scheme using the same calculation method & rules for entitlement.
 This works well for those customers who receive both Housing Benefit and Council Tax Reduction although, for a number of customers, this means-testing is undertaken solely to calculate entitlement to CTR.
-I will refer to these as CTR only cases. - 4.6 The number of CTR only cases have grown as Universal Credit becomes the primary benefit claimed by new customers requiring help with rent.
+I will refer to these as CTR only cases. - 5.2 The number of CTR only cases have grown as Universal Credit becomes the primary benefit claimed by new customers requiring help with rent.
 Additionally, the Department for Work and Pensions (DWP) have been migrating all existing working age HB claimants onto Universal Credit.
 This migration will continue for legacy benefits at an unspecified date in the future.
-Whilst a 'natural' migration had been planned, the Coronavirus pandemic caused a significant acceleration in this migration as many existing customers experienced a significant change in their circumstances which required a move from HB to UC. - 4.7 Since the introduction of the revised scheme in 2018, the caseload profile for recipients of Council Tax Reduction has changed significantly and now almost 60% of CTR customers receive Universal Credit. - 4.8 The operation of the current CTR scheme is administratively burdensome.
+Whilst a 'natural' migration had been planned, the Coronavirus pandemic caused a significant acceleration in this migration as many existing customers experienced a significant change in their circumstances which required a move from HB to UC. - 5.3 Since the introduction of the revised scheme in 2018, the caseload profile for recipients of Council Tax Reduction has changed significantly and now almost 60% of CTR customers receive Universal Credit. - 5.4 The operation of the current CTR scheme is administratively burdensome.
 UC has award periods which require reviews to entitlement of UC every month for people who work.
-These reviews generate new award notifications to Local Authorities (LA's) for any change in circumstances which, in turn, prompt a reassessment of CTR awards. - 4.9 These reassessments consequently create Council Tax (CT) adjustments which necessitate the production of a new CT bill.
+These reviews generate new award notifications to Local Authorities (LA's) for any change in circumstances which, in turn, prompt a reassessment of CTR awards.
+The proposals for an up to 100% reduction scheme will also produce a reduction in printing, postage and recalculation of awards. - The efficiencies highlighted above will deliver service savings within the Shared Revenues Partnership.
+These will be realised through potentially lower financial contributions from Babergh, Mid Suffolk and Ipswich for the financial year following the introduction of a 100% reduction scheme.
+This could be in the region of £75,000 to £150,000 in subsequent years to be shared amongst the partners. - 5.6 The continual reassessments consequently create Council Tax (CT) adjustments which necessitate the production of a new CT bill.
 Each new bill notifies the customer that a new instalment plan has been set (satisfying the legal notice period) and of the date when the first instalment falls due.
 This effectively defers the customer from making CT payments and, just before that new instalment falls due, UC recalculates again, and the process is repeated.
-This constant deferral causes confusion for customers as to when and how much to pay and can lead to accrual of CT arrear debt. - 4.10 As the current scheme requires that everyone contributes towards their Council Tax by at least 5%, many CTR customers are left with small balances to pay.
-These balances are difficult to collect, and recovery processes can lead to customers incurring costs sometimes the cost of which exceeds the balance to pay. - 4.11 Given the current challenges faced by customers and the Council described above, officers have undertaken a review of the CTR scheme and proposed some options for consideration.
+This constant deferral causes confusion for customers as to when and how much to pay and can lead to accrual of CT arrear debt.
+A mechanism which reduces the requirement to recalculate